dib-lab/2021-paper-ibd/manuscript.md

 ](images/ibd_overview_steps.svg "Pipeline overview"){#fig:overview}

 We applied this approach to the analysis of IBD gut microbiomes via meta-analysis.
-Meta-analyses have recently shown success in improving detection of microbial signatures of colorectal cancer (CITE: wirbel, others).
+Meta-analyses have recently shown success in improving detection of microbial signatures of colorectal cancer [@doi:10.1038/s41591-019-0406-6; @doi:10.1038/s41591-019-0405-7; @doi:10.1128/mSystems.00332-18].
 To this end, we identified studies that performed metagenomic sequencing of individuals with CD, UC, or nonIBD and combined these to perform a meta-analysis (**Table @tbl:cohorts**).
-All studies profiled fecal gut microbiomes via illumina shotgun metagenome sequencing.
+All studies profiled fecal gut microbiomes via Illumina shotgun metagenome sequencing.
 Individuals were from five distinct countries and seven cohorts (**Table @tbl:cohorts**).
 In many studies, samples were taken in time series to profile disease progression or individual response to treatment.
 In these cases we included the first sample in the time series so organized interventions would not skew our results.